macelph00/iRep-Air/content/en/Machines/_index.md

 ---
 title : "Machines"
-description: "Here are the lovely babies"
+description: "Here are all the lovely babies"
-lead: "Here are the lovely babies"
+excerpt: "Here are all the lovely babies"
 date: false
 lastmod: false
 draft: false
-images: []
+weight: 1
 url: "/machines/"
+id: 1
 ---
+Here are all the lovely babies 😚